CAS Clinical Research II (Advanced Clinical Trial Management)

 Medical Faculty of the University of Basel

-• Module 4 Communication, Collaboration and Partnerships in Clinical Research: 13. – 14.
-September 2023
+• Modul 4, Communication, Collaboration and Partnerships in Clinical Research, September, 2027

-Course materials, language of instruction and module tests are in English.
+Course language is English, including course material and module tests.
 Homework and reports may be submitted in English or German.

-Course certificates will be issued after successful completion of the module tests, submission of all homework assignments and submission of the work-shadowing report.
+Course certificates will be issued after successful completion of all online module tests, submission of all homework assignments and submission of the work-shadowing report.

 Location